Will-mac/2017-au-govhack/README.md

-# 2017 GovHack Australia - Team XYZ
+# 2017 GovHack Australia - Absolute Rubbish
 ABC is a garbage collection notification system.
 Users can signup for reminders about what day their rubbish, recycling and greens are to be collected.

 Created with [Firebase](firebase.com) and [Create-React-App](https://github.com/facebookincubator/create-react-app).